 Two CMPD officers were killed at the former Boulevard Homes in 1993.
-The capstone project for this HOPE VI redevelopment will be a beautiful fountain at the intersection of the two streets on the development named for these fallen heroes.
+The capstone project for this HOPE VI redevelopment will be some form of memorial or monument at the intersection of the two streets on the development named for these fallen heroes.
 MTW funds will be used for this project.